HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 JPG and PNG files continue to dominate web images, but there is encouraging growth in the use of WEBP and SVG formats.
 SVG files offer rich semantics that benefit complex and interactive images.

-However, we noticed one issue that continues to persist.

-Approximately 8.5% of image alt texts end with common file extensions like `.jpg` or `.png`.
+However, we noticed one issue that continues to persist: approximately 8.5% of image alt texts end with common file extensions like `.jpg` or `.png`.
 This typically happens when automated authoring tools insert filenames as `alt` text.
 Unfortunately, this adds no value and doesn't help users relying on assistive technologies.

 {{ figure_markup(
   image="most-common-file-extensions-in-alt-text.png",